 What Are They Looking For: Something serious.

-OKCupid is one of the largest dating sites in the world, boasting some fifty million members (as of 2020).
+OKCupid is one of the largest dating sites in the world, boasting some ninty million connections per year (as of 2022).
 It’s broad international appeal makes it a great place to meet fellow expats, as well as locals.

 OKCupid is completely free to use, with an optional ‘A-List’ upgrade providing a few extra features (message read receipts, advanced search features, and so on).